JuliaDocs/Documenter.jl/docs/src/man/guide.md

     See the [Hosting Documentation](@ref) section for details regarding how you should go about setting this up correctly.

-At the moment `build/index.md` should be empty since `src/index.md` is empty.

-At this point you can add some text to `src/index.md` and rerun the `make.jl` file to see the changes if you'd like to.
+At this point `build/index.html` should be an empty page since `src/index.md` is empty.
+You can try adding some text to `src/index.md` and re-running the `make.jl` file to see the changes.

 ### Adding some docstrings